ajnik/ZeroSSL-CertRenew/README.md

 	Line 20: Domain name
 	Line 43 to 52: Request paramteres (O, OU, L, ST, C)

-The script assumes that certificates are stored in /etc/apache2/ssl/*
+The script assumes that certificates are stored in /etc/apache2/ssl/*.

-The script assumes that the www-root is stored in /var/www/domain.com/*
+The script assumes that the www-root is stored in /var/www/domain.com/*.

-OpenSSL is used to create the private key and csr
+OpenSSL is used to create the private key and csr.

+There is no exception handling anywhere in the code, so things might not be stable.